Reporting and Adjudication

 20.1.3.2 REPORTING OPTIONS FOR STUDENTS

-False and malicious reporting of an incident shall be considered a violation of the Aggie Code of Honor, and will be persued by university processes.
+False and malicious reporting of an incident shall be considered a violation of the Aggie Code of Honor, and shall be adjudicated through the appropriate university processes.